 In addition to enhancing the olfactory experience of cannabis, terpenes also contribute to the medicinal value in a variety of ways, depending on which terpenes are present.
 For instance, Linalool is well known as a terpene with relaxing and soothing properties.
 Unfortunately, the synergy of terpenes and cannabinoids hasn’t been studied as thoroughly as the individual components.

-The first category is Sativa.
 Technically, all cannabis plants are the species Cannabis Sativa.
 But two subspecies exist and two others are debated.
 The two agreed-upon subspecies are C. sativa and C. indica.
 The other two are C. ruderalis and C. afghanica.
 C. sativa is known morphologically through its characteristic thin leaves and its tall, lanky shape.

 These plants tend to be geographically found closer to the equator, in more temperate conditions.
 Sativas tend to have a much higher amount of THC with little to no CBD.
 The effect is known to be more “heady,” where the high is felt behind the eyes and on top of the head.
 It tends to be more uplifting and cerebral.

-C. indica are shorter, fatter leafed plants that have a higher ratio of CBD to THC.
+C. indica grow into shorter, fatter leafed plants that have a higher ratio of CBD to THC.
 These plants originated typically south of 30° latitude.
 Evolved to grow in harsher, environments they typically grow short and squat, and create a large amount of resin to protect it from predators and more adverse conditions.
 The higher amount of CBD means a stronger body high.
 This is especially useful for more physical ailments like nausea, gastrointestinal problems, Crohn’s, and Glaucoma.

-With 85 different cannabinoids and over 100 terpenes identified in cannabis, there is a wide and abundant variety of different effects and flavors to discover.
+With over 100 different cannabinoids and over 200 terpenes identified in cannabis, there is a wide and abundant variety of different effects and flavors to discover.
 Many people find that their preferred strain is neither a true Indica nor Sativa, but a hybrid of the two.
 Hybrids are a crossbreed of sativa and indica parents, with some leaning more heavily toward indica and some leaning more heavily toward sativa.
 Hybrids can also be bred from other hybrids, bringing more complexity to the cannabis gene pool.

 How to Choose